Time-Frequency Analysis of Gravitational Wave Data: Glitches, Gaps and other Gremlins

 \subsection{Gaps and Edge effects}

 It is well known that time domain data with edges and gaps lead to spectral leakage in the Fourier domain.
 The spectral leakage can be mitigated using window functions, but at the cost of lost data, and artificial non-stationarity.
 The latter point is not widely appreciated.
 Even using a Tukey window that is flat across a large fraction on the data results in a non-diagonal noise correlation matrix in the Fourier domain.
-Figure~\ref{fig:fcorr} shows the Fourier domain noise correlation function $c_k=C_k/C_0$, where

-for 16 seconds of stationary white noise, $x[i]$, sampled at 4096 Hz, with a Tukey window applied.
+Figure~\ref{fig:fcorr} shows the Fourier domain noise correlation function $c_k$ for 16 seconds of stationary white noise, $x[i]$, sampled at 4096 Hz, with a Tukey window applied.
 The Tukey window had a rise and decay time of 0.4 s to mimic the settings in typical LIGO analyses~\cite{LIGOScientific:2019hgc}.
 The window is flat across $1-\alpha$ of the data, with $\alpha = 0.8/16= 0.05$.
 The magnitude of the maximum correlation is of order $\alpha$.

 Wavelet transforms are not immune to the edge effects and gaps, though the impact is more localized.
 Edges and gaps introduce spurious sharp features in the data that cause Gibbs oscillation and spectral leakage, as also happens with a Fourier transform.
 Another way of looking at it is that the edges and gaps render the wavelet basis functions non-orthogonal, resulting in leakage of power between wavelet pixels.
 The leakage is confined to wavelets whose time domain filters overlap with the edge or gap.
 Recall that the time domain window functions are always wider than the wavelet pixels time span $\Delta T$, typically by factors of order ten.
 Figure~\ref{fig:cosine} illustrates the effects of edges and short duration gaps (less than the width of wavelet pixel) on the WDM transform of a sine wave.
 The time domain window function for the WDM transform had width $q \Delta T$ with $q=16$.
 The power leakage due to the signal having a sharp edge extends for order $16 \Delta T$ in time and $32 \Delta F$ in frequency.
 The short data gap leads to a similar pattern of leakage, with a slightly smaller extent in time and slightly larger extent in frequency.